Antarctica World Passport Office: Geneva

 Courtesy: Lucy + Jorge Orta

-For the occasion, Antarctica World Passport Delivery Bureau was installed in the Sicli Pavillon, Geneva as an integrated cultural component of the Nansen Initiative consultative process, foregrounding art practice and research as a methodology to add critical value to the process.
+Antarctica World Passport Office was installed inside the Sicli Pavillon in Geneva as an integrated cultural component of the Nansen Initiative consultative process, foregrounding art practice and research as a methodology to add critical value to the process.
 The exhibition was hosted by the Swiss Ambassador and the State Secretary of Norway, and Antarctica World Passports were delivered to the 350 delegates present.
+For further information see COP21.